ztstar/HuntingAsteroid/README.md

 Up to now, we achieved a best accuracy of 92.24% and recall of 91.25% when fine-tuning ResNet50.
 We are now improving the performance of our model.

-## How to contribute

-If you like our idea, please feel free to star or fork our repository and send pull requests.
-You may also contact the author by sending emails to changsun@diroot.org

 ## References

 1. Sandor Kruk et al. Hubble Asteroid Hunter: I. Identifying asteroid trails in Hubble Space Telescope images.
 Astronomy & Astrophysics, 661:A85, May 2022.